 The future of coastal wetlands and their ecological value depend on their capacity to adapt to the interacting effects of human impacts and sea-level rise.
 Even though extensive wetland loss due to ...

-CROOKSTON, Minn. -- Research at the University of Minnesota-Crookston could improve the safety of the human food chain.
-Katy Smith, a professor at the school, is studying the impact of wetland plants ...
+Using wetland plants to restore contaminated soil CROOKSTON, Minn. -- Research at the University of Minnesota-Crookston could improve the safety of the human food chain.
+Katy Smith, a professor at the ...

 Add Yahoo as a preferred source to see more of our stories on Google.
 DANBURY TOWNSHIP – The Ohio Department of Natural Resources (ODNR) Division of Wildlife initiated a project to restore wetland ...